-With most recipes online calling for an hour of soaking to maximise full benefit, I decided to cut the 3 hour autolyse and keep it to a regular dough and an hour long autolysed dough for simplicity.
+With most recipes online calling for an hour of soaking to maximize full benefit, I decided to cut the 3-hour autolyse and keep it to a regular dough and an hour-long autolysed dough for simplicity.

 Crust – The autolyse rose more evenly when it hit the pizza steel, and the crust was much more pronounced.
 It had really great see-through holes, while the regular dough didn’t quite get as big, although it was still a good crust.

 Flavor and texture – the autolyse just seemed to come out on top.
 Everything about it just seemed slightly better than the other one, and everyone who I shared it with thought the same.